saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-hierarchy.md

 ###### Availablity Zone
   Groups of datacenters within a region, have their own isolated power, cooling, and networking.
 Minimum 3 Zone per Region

+>***Availability Zone is different from Zone.
+Zone is a geographical grouping of Azure Regions for billing purpose.
+Data transfer pricing is based on the Zones***